Managing HPE BIOS resources

 NOTE

-To reset the Service Bios extension attributes to the default.user
+To reset the Service Bios extension attributes to the `default.user` values,

 send a PUT request